casparderksen/vagrant-ansible-devbox/README.md

 - Maven, fully configured `settings.xml` for Nexus3 repository with encrypted password
 - Node and NPM configured with Nexus as proxy
 - Local CA trust stores for Linux and Java
-- Corporate proxy integration via CNTLM
+- Configuration for CNTLM and running cntlmd daemon for corporate proxy integration

 The `minidcos.yml` playbook installs the following software:
 - miniDC/OS command line tool (`minidcos`)